-The Company's quarterly provision for income taxes is based on an estimated effective annual income tax rate.
-The Company's quarterly provision for income taxes also includes the tax impact of certain unusual or infrequently occurring items, if any, including changes in judgment about valuation allowances and effects of changes in tax laws or rates, in the interim period in which they occur.
+Our quarterly provision for income taxes is based on an estimated effective annual income tax rate.
+Our quarterly provision for income taxes also includes the tax impact of certain unusual or infrequently occurring items, if any, including changes in judgment about valuation allowances and effects of changes in tax laws or rates, in the interim period in which they occur.